So, what is Renewable Natural Gas anyway?

-1Renewable Natural Gas is produced in a different manner than conventional natural gas.
-It’s derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and waste water from treatment facilities.
+1Renewable Natural Gas (also called RNG or biomethane) is produced in a different manner than conventional natural gas.
+It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater

-The biogas is captured and cleaned to create low-carbon Renewable Natural Gas (also called biomethane).
+from treatment facilities.
+The biogas is captured and cleaned to create Renewable Natural Gas.